Harbour Court guide

 The University will usually communicate with you by email so please make sure you check your University email account regularly.

 Very occasionally students are unhappy with their accommodation or the services they are receiving.
-Prime has a complaints procedure (link TBC) which details how you should submit a complaint to them.
-You can also contact the University to ask us to follow up on a complaint.
+Abodus has a complaints procedure which details how you should submit a complaint to them.
+They will do all they can to resolve your complaint.

 Unresolved complaints may be directed to the National Code for Assured Accommodation.